 Long-Arm Cross Stitch »

-As I worked with the stitch, I found that I prefer the stitch shown as Option 3 with a compensating stitch at the beginning and at the end of the row or column.
-This gives a fuller stitch and doesn’t allow the fabric to show through the stitch.
+Option 3 with a compensating stitch at the beginning and at the end of the row or column gives a fuller stitch and doesn’t allow the fabric to show through the stitch.

 - If you are turning your work, be sure to mark the top of your piece somehow.
-I make a stitch and tie it off in the far upper right hand corner.
+You can make a stitch and tie it off in the far upper right hand corner.

 - When the stitch is worked correctly, the back of your piece will have all vertical stitches and be very neat!
 Note that if you purposely change the direction of your stitch, your back will change also!
 Here is a diagram of how two rows are worked showing the stitch on the back side.